What you are looking for can make a difference in where you should look. Different types of sources offer different information.

 To find the most commonly used databases in a subject,

-Library Homepage > Electronic Resources
+go to Library Homepage > Electronic Resources

 Under Databases by Subject Area, choose your subject